 Introduction to Management

-- - This course studies economic agents’ rational choice - how they can optimize their object under given constraints.
+- This course studies the rational choices of economic agents’ - how they optimize their objectives under certain constraints.
 Topics cover the theory of demand and supply derived from the analysis of choices made by consumers and firms, the theory of market structure such as competition, monopoly, oligopoly and monopolistic competition.
 Throughout this course, mathematical analysis will be widely used.

 - - This course begins with an introduction to supply and demand and the basic forces that determine an equilibrium in a market economy.
-Then it introduces a framework for learning about consumer behavior and analyzing consumer decisions.
-We then turn our attention to firms and their decisions about optimal production, and the impact of different market structures on firms' behavior.
-We also study basic game-theoretic concepts and tools, and apply them to some of more advanced topics in microeconomics.
+It introduces a framework for learning about consumer behavior and analyzing consumer decisions.
+Attention is focused on firms and their decisions to optimize production and the impact of different market structures on firms' behavior.
+Basic game-theory concepts and tools are examined and applied to more advanced topics in microeconomics.

 Statistics for Economics and Management

-- - Probability and statistics are central to the data analysis and decision-making under uncertainty in economics and management.
-Moreover, statistical methods will be useful in business and marketplace.
-Therefore, this course will introduce students to important concepts and tools in statistics so that they may be able to conduct their own statistical analysis (no matter how primitive it would be) as well as to analyze and interpret statistical results that students will frequently see over their lives.
+- Probability and statistics are central to data analysis and decision-making under the uncertainty found in economics and management.
+Moreover, statistical methods are useful in business and the marketplace.
+Therefore, this course introduces students to important concepts and tools which will allow them to analyze and interpret statistical results from real-world situations.

-- - There are three sections of Statistics for Management and Economics.
-This section will be more theoretical and mathematically demanding than other sections.
-But it will lay a good foundation for more advanced statistical analysis such as econometrics.
-Hence, this section will be particularly recommended to economics students, though helpful to non-economics students too.
+- There are three sections of Statistics for Economics and Management .
+Although more theoretical and mathematically demanding than other sections, it lays a good foundation for more advanced statistical analysis such as econometrics.
+Hence, this section is particularly recommended for economics students, though helpful to non-economics students too.

 Mathematics for Economics

-The purpose of this course is to understand basic concepts and properties in mathetical economics.
-The pre-requisite includes basic concepts in differentiation, logarithm, and the other basic mathematics which the high school curriculum in Korea is covering.
-In this course, I'll focus on providing the intuitions of concepts and properties.
-A sufficient number of problem sets would be given in class.
-Basic optimization, linear algebra, differentiation, implicit theorems would be covered during the semester.
+The purpose of this course is to understand basic concepts and properties in mathematical economics.
+The pre-requisites for this course include basic concepts in differentiation, logarithms, and other basic mathematics covered in the Korean high school curriculum.
+This course, focuses on intuitive approaches to concepts and properties.
+A sufficient number of problem sets are given in class.
+Basic optimization, linear algebra, differentiation, implicit theorems are covered during the semester.